Tim Burton’s Batman Turns 30, Remains ‘Best’ Batman Movie

 Keaton took the role very seriously, studying the Dark Knight Returns, The Killing Joke, and deeply thinking about the character.
 He thought that Batman’s identity would be very easy to figure out, especially since the hero sounded like a famous international playboy.
 So, he decided that Batman’s voice should be lower and gravely, to hide his identity.
 This is a hallmark of every on-screen Batman since, save for George Clooney’s.
-Burton employed the late production designer Anton Furst, who gave Gotham City a kind of antiquated and sinister Art Deco style.
+Burton employed the late production designer Anton Furst, who gave Gotham City a kind of antiquated and sinister Art Deco style (which is very different from the Gotham series finale Gotham).
 The other major change was that rather than the classic blue-and-gray suit, Batman’s uniform was all black and bulletproof.
 The opening scene is played almost like a horror film, with Batman as the movie monster.
 In fact, the only character who inserted any “fun” into the movie at all, was its villain: Jack Nicholson’s Joker.

 The Joker Wars (Against Batman, Of Course)